GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/configElements.rst

 configuration packages.
 In the case of Gemini data the configuration package is a directory named ``astrodata_Gemini``.
-This configuration path is found by astrodata by the containing directory appearing either on the PYTHONPATH, or on the RECIPEPATH, an astrodata environment variable.
+This configuration path is found by astrodata by the containing directory appearing either on the PYTHONPATH, or either of two astrodata environment variables, RECIPEPATH and/or ADCONFIGPATH.

 The astrodata package searches for all directories named ``astrodata_<anything>`` in the RECIPEPATH environment variable.
 Though the configurations contain